The Bankrate promise

 Why is an insurance score important?

 Insurance scores play a significant role in calculating the cost of your insurance premiums, according to the Insurance Information Institute (Triple-I).
 Insurance companies assess how much risk they incur to provide coverage to a customer.
-This expected cost, amongst other factors, is used to determine how much the company should charge a customer in premiums to avoid losing money.
+This expected cost, among other factors, is used to determine how much the company should charge a customer in premiums to avoid losing money.